-IQVIA: Digitally Transforming the Life Sciences Commercial Model with Connected Intelligence
+IQVIA: Transforming Commercialization In Life Sciences With Connected Intelligence

 Nearly 40 percent of pharmaceutical companies admit that they do not understand the HCP customer journey well enough to map digital touchpoints and align them with their digital strategy.
 Today, the commercial impact of a clinical product can depend as much on the patient or provider experience as it does on the clinical efficacy of that product.
 With the pandemic almost in the rear-view mirror after a year of fully remote engagement, this reality is more apparent than ever.
 The overwhelming consensus of the life sciences industry is that an emphasis on creativity and innovation in the way companies externally communicate is just as critical as the creativity and innovation they bring to their product development pipeline – and evolving their technology strategy is the springboard that will make it possible.